Some compact-like properties in non-archimedean functional analysis: Introduction and preliminaries

 In this paper, $K$ is a non-archimedean non-trivially valued field which is complete under the metric induced by the valuation $|\cdot| : K \to [0,\infty)$.
 A unit ball of $K$ is denoted by $B_K := \{ x \in K : |x| \leq 1 \}$.

 Throughout, $E$ is a locally convex space over $K$, that is, a topological vector space over $K$ whose topology is defined by a family of seminorms.
 A subset $A$ of $E$ is absolutely convex if $A$ is a module over $B_K$.
 A subset $C$ of $E$ is said to be convex if $C$ is of the form $x + A$ where $A$ is absolutely convex.
 For a subset $X$ of $E$, using the notation of \cite{lcos}, we denote by $[X]$ the $K$-vector space generated by $X$, by $\mbox{aco} X$ the absolutely convex set generated by $X$, and by $\mbox{co}X$ the smallest convex subset of $E$ containing $X$.
+Let $A \subseteq E$ be an absolutely convex set.
+We denote by $A^e$ the edged closure of $A$: